Phoenix Head Injury Lawyers

 - Drivers and passengers in motor vehicles should always wear a seatbelt and no one should be allowed to ride in a seat without a working seatbelt.

 - Bicycle riders should consider wearing a protective helmet.
 For bicyclists, statistics show that a helmet can help to prevent head injuries up to 85 percent of the time.

 - Pay attention while driving.
 Inattentive drivers cause a large portion of pedestrian, motorcycle, and bicycle accidents.

 What an Arizona Head Injury Attorney Could Do to Help

 Suffering a head injury can change the course of your life.
-If you have suffered damage to the head, skull or brain due to another party’s negligence or recklessness, you may need help from a skilled personal injury attorney to get your life back on track.
-The Arizona serious injury attorneys at the Breyer Law Offices, P.C. know how serious the immediate and ongoing effects of head injuries are and we use this information along with evidence and eyewitness testimony to secure fair settlements for victims of head injuries.
+If you have suffered damage to the head, skull or brain due to another party’s negligence or recklessness, you may need help from a skilled lawyer to get your life back on track.
+The Phoenix injury attorneys at the Breyer Law Offices, P.C. know how serious the immediate and ongoing effects of head injuries are and we use this information along with evidence and eyewitness testimony to secure fair settlements for victims of head injuries.
 We devoted to helping victims find compensation for all of their medical bills, the temporary or permanent changes to their lives, and the loss of their ability to work and earn a living.
 If you or a loved one have suffered a head injury because of someone else’s negligence, please call attorneys Alexis and Mark Breyer today at (602) 267-1280.